Skip to the main content.

 The Acronym Unveiled: What Does PACS Stand For?

 Many wonder, what exactly does PACS stand for?
 The term PACS stands for Picture Archiving and Communication System.
-Each word in this acronym highlights a critical function of this technology in a PACS system radiology environment.

 • Picture: This refers to the medical images themselves, such as X-rays, CT scans, MRIs, ultrasounds, and other diagnostic imaging studies.
 In a PACS system, these "pictures" are digital files, most commonly in a format called DICOM (Digital Imaging and Communications in Medicine).